 18. Beware of shipping costs.
 When buying on a website like eBay, it’s easy to focus on the price of the card and ignore the price of shipping.
 Some sellers take advantage of this by charging artificially high shipping prices.
 Always check shipping prices before you buy as they will cut into the profit you are able to make reselling a card.

 17. ALWAYS look up the price history of a card before making a purchase.
 This may be the most important rule on this list, because it’s the one new sports card investors get wrong most often.
 You should never buy a card unless you understand what that card is actually worth by seeing what it recently sold for on eBay.
-There are plenty of tools out there to help you look up historical price history – you can go go the Resources page on my website to see links to a few.
+In addition to searching completed items on eBay, consider my Market Movers Sports Card Data Tool – it’s the easiest way to find any card’s sales history.
 Always do this before making a purchase.
 Even at card shows – step away from the dealer’s table and look up the price history on your phone.
 Otherwise you might discover you just paid $100 for a card that sold on eBay last week for $20.